bertfrees/HTMLevator/applications/html-tweak/readme.md

 XSLT pipeline for ad hoc HTML enhancement via 'class' and 'style' (property) mapping.

+The simplest way to run HTML Tweak under XSLT 3.0 is to call the stylesheet `APPLY-html-tweaks.xsl` to your HTML file, with a runtime parameter `config` set to point to your HTML tweak configuration file.

+For example: > XSLT my-source.html APPLY-html-tweaks.xsl config=my-set-of-html-tweaks.xml

+Internally, this stylesheet performs this operations (which you can also emulate for debugging or to run under XSLT 2.0):

+* Reads the tweak configuration file given, such as `html-tweak-map.xml`.
+(It can be named anything.)

+* Run an XSLT stylesheet on this file to produce a stylesheet.

+* Run this XSLT on your HTML to apply the "HTML Tweaks" your configuration has indicated

 Declare your mapping in a simple XML file and XSLT will apply it to your HTML file, creating a new (modified) HTML file with the appropriate properties rearranged.

 To do this, HTML Tweak uses a little mapping language.
 It establishes matches between categories of elements (ordinarily they will be `p` or `span` elements in your HTML, or what have you) as indicated by CSS property or CSS property-value (on a `@style` attribute) or a simple class name on a `@class` attribute.